TechShreyash/Yukinon_Robot/README.md

 ### MANAGEMENT
    * **Welcome message** - Set a message to be sent every time a user joins your Telegram group.
    * **Group regulation** - The /rules command allows users to easily consult the rules of your group.
-   * **Group Filters** - Filters are case insensitive; every time someone says your trigger words, Rose will reply something else! can be used to create your own commands, if desired.
+   * **Group Filters** - Filters are case insensitive; every time someone says your trigger words, Yukinon will reply something else! can be used to create your own commands, if desired.
    * **Group Notes** - Notes are great to save random tidbits of information; a phone number, a nice gif, a funny picture - anything!
    * **Connection Mode** - This allows you to connect to a chat's database, and add things to it without the chat knowing about it!
 For obvious reasons, you need to be an admin to add things; but any member can view your data. (banned/kicked users can't!)
    * **Admin Commands** - Make it easy to promote and demote users with the admin module!